Check out this article by Alex Case with tips for approaching first lessons with young learners.

 - Fear of the unexpected: Even favourite, tried-and-tested lessons can fail.
 And that’s just one of the 100 things that could happen, even if they are very unlikely.
 What if something happens that you hadn’t even dreamt about?

-- Back to square one: This new class doesn’t know how to do any of the things you’ve been patiently teaching your other classes, e.g., pairwork, using English classroom language, or phonics.
-Not only do you have to start teaching those things all over again, but also the activities that rely on these will be impossible for at least a few weeks.
+- Back to square one: This new class doesn’t know how to do anything you’ve been patiently teaching your other classes, e.g., pairwork, using English classroom language, or phonics.
+Not only do you have to start teaching those things all over again, but also, the activities that rely on these will be impossible for at least a few weeks.

 - Matching up: What expectations do they have from their previous teacher?
 What will they think if you do something different?

 But do you have to worry about all these things?
 Some of these worries, like the dream I had a few months ago of a bird flying into the classroom and ruining my first lesson, are best dealt with by learning not to worry so much!
 But even this unlikely occurrence can be covered by the three magic points of planning for a new lesson:

 1. Find out as much as you can as soon as you can

 I have often had to start a class with a list of names as the only information I have.
 Even this can be improved by having a photo with each name, so you can start using their names from the first minute – very useful for discipline and making a personal connection.
 This is just a start.
 Plenty of other helpful information could easily be found from your students’ parents, classmates, or previous teachers to help you plan a good class for a new group of students.
 Ages and previous language study are apparent, but information such as the students’ hobbies, best and worst school subjects, and their reasons for joining the class will also help.